Nappy rash

 • Seborrhoeic dermatitis: non-itchy salmon pink patches sometimes with greasy scale on top, found on scalp (cradle cap), face, body and skin folds

-• Malabsorption: from any cause (eg lactose overload, cow’s milk protein intolerance, cystic fibrosis, inflammatory bowel disease) can present with diarrhoea, erosive dermatitis and poor growth.
-There may be a progressive intractable napkin rash contributed by the diarrhoea and secondary nutritional deficiencies
+• Malabsorption from any cause (eg lactose overload, cow milk protein intolerance, cystic fibrosis, inflammatory bowel disease) can present with diarrhoea, erosive dermatitis and poor growth.
+Diarrhoea and secondary nutritional deficiencies may contribute to further progressive intractable nappy rash

 • Food allergy

-• Zinc deficiency: sharply defined red, often extensive, anogenital rash.
+• Zinc deficiency (acrodermatitis enteropathica): sharply defined red, often extensive, anogenital rash.
 Look for perioral, perinasal and hand/foot dermatitis, alopecia, diarrhoea and failure to thrive

 • Langerhans cell histiocytosis: a chronic inguinal or anogenital rash with brownish/red scale and petechiae, which is often erosive and unresponsive to treatment.
-A scaly, papular eruption on the scalp or trunk may appear.
 Purpura, fever, diarrhoea or hepatosplenomegaly may be present

 • Immunodeficiency